poxipage/legal/Privacy Policy.md

 ## What types of cookies do we use?

-A session cookie is used to authenticate the user through the magic.link authentication.
+A session cookie is used to authenticate the user.
 We also store the user id in localStorage.

 ## How to manage cookies